tele-rss/tele-rss/README.md

 Put desired login in `login` parameter and sha256 hash of password to `password_hash` parameter.
 `/rss-list`, `/rss-list.opml` and `rss/<channel>` server endpoints will be protected by this login/password

+If your RSS client do not support authentication, but you still want to use it for security reasons - you can use nginx installed on localhost as proxy.
+Sample configuration file is provided as nginx.conf.example. tele-rss URL have to be put to proxy_pass parameter and proxy_set_header Authorization should contain Base64 encode of string username:password (: character is mandatory).
+Secure your config file and allow connections to nginx only from localhost.